- Bats Right, Throws Right

 - High School Gonokawa High School

 One of Japan's most durable and top defensive catchers for a couple decades, Motonobu Tanishige has never been considered a top star due to his lack of contact hitting.
-An occasional power threat later in his career, he only made one Best Nine in 17 years as of 2006.
+An occasional power threat later in his career, he only made one Best Nine in over 23 years.

 Tanishige hit 42 homers in high school and was picked in the first round of the 1988 NPB draft by the Yokohama BayStars.
 He hit just .175/.247/.273 and .175/.264/.279 his first two seasons, then in '91 improved to .237/.324/.398.
 He slipped back to .191/.280/.284 in 1992.

 In 1993, Motonobu made his first Central League All-Star team and had a .234/.339/.324 batting line; he followed with a .228/.317/.334 campaign.
 The 23-year-old catcher hit the 65,000th homer in Nippon Pro Baseball history that year.
 In '95, Tanishige batted .249/.313/.398.
 1996 marked a sudden improvement in offense as he had a career-best .300/.391/.445 campaign.

 In '97, the Yokohama backstop hit .232/.336/.388 and reached double-digit homers, a level he would achieve almost every year thereafter; he also made his second All-Star team.
 An All-Star again in 1998, he had a .254/.346/.399 line and made his only Best Nine and won his first Gold Glove.
 He hit .222/.391/.444 in the 1998 Japan Series as Yokohama won their first title.
 He rose to .295/.368/.426 and led the CL with 13 intentional walks in '99 then fell to .251/.316/.359 the next year with 9 homers but still was an All-Star though he led the CL by grounding into 20 double plays.